Qingdao Metro: Line 6 (Phase 2)

+Line 6 Phase 2 is also under construction.
+The extension is fully underground, and will end at Qingdao West railway station.

 Line 8 (South Section)

 The remaining Line 8 southern section brings Line 8 deeper into the urban districts of Qingdao and is planned to open by the end of 2025.
 The extension is 13.1 km long with seven stations.